akashacms/akashacms-affiliates/guide/index.html.md

           countryCode: com
 ```

 It is important to put quotes around the `code` and `asin` attributes.
-Valid Amazon ASIN's includes numerical strings that look like an octal number.
+Valid Amazon ASIN's includes numerical strings that can look like an octal number.
 If a particular ASIN starts with `0` and then contains digits between `0` and `7` then the YAML parser will interpret that product ID as an octal number, leading you to scratching your head and muttering about what the ____ is going on.
 It's simple to just put quotes around those attributes so that YAML doesn't help you by interpreting a product ID as an octal number.